janyamirpuri/Data-Science-Projects/README.md

 # Projects

-Hello!

-In this repository, you will find data science related projects I have worked on in my courses (with the permission of the professors), as well as projects I have taken on my own.
+This repository contains a variety of data science projects I have taken on in my courses (with the permission of my professors), as well as projects I have developed on my own.
 I am open to any feedback!